-- Remove the cover (1) of the stabiliser control valve:

-- a.
-Remove the screws (2).

-- b.
-Remove the cover (1).

-- 2. Break the security seal.

-- Activate the emergency operation of the main solenoid valve by pushing the spool and turning it clockwise until it is locked.
+- Remove the cover of the stabiliser control valve. - 2.
+Break the security seal. - Activate the emergency operation of the main solenoid valve by pushing the spool and turning it clockwise until it is locked.

 The knurled spool on the control valves has two positions: